rosswin/tfodapi-tools/README.md

 2. Geospatial object annotations are located with real-world coordinates independent of the image from which they were derived.
 Meanwhile, deep learning annotations are bound directly to their image in pixel coordinates.__Affine matrix tranformations can be tricky.__
 3. Deep learning often uses a top-left origin.
 Meanwhile, geospatial programs often utilize a bottom-left origin. __Always mind your y-axis__.

-Taking these three challenges into account, `retile_for_dl_v2` is a simple, lightweight, and universal python routine for converting large-format geospatial imagery into a series of smaller images appropriate for deep learning-based object detection algorithms.
-The retiling procedure is guided by a set of user-specified GIS polygons, each of which denotes an object bounding box annotations within the geospatial imagery.
-See the example below for a visual abstract of `retile_for_dl_v2.py` in action preparing labeled GIS data about marine debris objects for use in the Tensorflow Object Detection API:
+Taking these three challenges into account, `retile_for_dl_v2` is a simple, lightweight, and universal python routine for converting large-format geospatial imagery into a series of smaller images appropriate for object detection algorithms (including ML/DL).
+The retiling procedure is guided by a set of user-specified GIS polygons, each of which denotes an object bounding box annotation within the geospatial imagery.
+See the above visual abstract of `retile_for_dl_v2.py` in action- in this example we are preparing labeled GIS data about marine debris objects for use in the Tensorflow Object Detection API.

 __Flags:__